mongodb/leafygreen-ui/.changeset/breezy-moles-provide.md

 ---
-'@leafygreen-ui/typography': patch
+'@leafygreen-ui/typography': major
 ---

-Link now inherits font sizes from the parent
+Link now inherits font size and line height from the parent's CSS